shelleywong/CSCI211-Course-Materials/Programs/program04.md

 All errors must be detected in calc.cpp.
 Recall that stack `pop()` must return an error when the stack is empty (see above).<br>

-All errors must be printed in calc.cpp (you cannot print an error message in any of the stack functions).<br>
+All error messages must be printed in calc.cpp (do not print an error message in any of the stack functions).<br>

 If the input is not a valid post-fix expression, your program should print the following to standard error (`cerr`):
 ```